 What is the impact of increased security on businesses?

-When there is security risk, many businesses are affected adversely.
+When there is a security risk, many businesses are adversely affected.
 Depending on the industry, the effects can have dire consequences.
-Delays in cargo clearance, and higher security costs are some of the potential negative effects.
+Delays in cargo clearance and increased security costs are among the potential negative effects.

 What to do